Windows-CPP/LockBox/readme.md

 ## To-Do List

+- [X] PrepFile()
+  - Small misnomer- Does not prep the file itself, instead gives a block size that the file will be broken into in order to encrypt it.
+This is almost entirely useless on modern systems, only really existing to support memory-limited and legacy systems.
-- [ ] HandleFile()
+- [ ] Enc/Dec
-  - Handles the file to-be encrypted.
-Mostly running checks to ensure memory stability, as well as preparing for padding.
+  - The actual encryption and decryption code.
+This is going to be the hardest part, and will therefore take the longest.
 - [ ] Padder()
   -  Uses either an ANSI-X.923 or a PKCS#7-style method of padding.
-- [ ] IntraVenous()
-    - I kinda just like the name, but this is actually the Initilizing Vector.
-Similar to traditional encryption algorithms, the IV is prepended to the encrypted text to make it simple to remove during decryption.
-This is only to make the protocol much more adaptable, especially in cases of live data streams.
-- [ ] EncDec
-  - The actual encryption and decryption code.
-This is going to be the hardest part, and will therefore take the longest.
 - [ ] Validate()
     - Simple validation script.
 Just decrypts the data and compares the results.
 Simple, quick, and effective.